poult-lab/daily-word/english_words_ learning.md

 [verb] I spent all morning cleaning and tidying. "to make sth look neat by putting things in the place where they belong"

+21.contraceptive /ˌkɑːntrəˈseptɪv/

+[n] oral contraceptives.

+"a drug, device or practice used to prevent a woman becoming pregnant"